(American Psychological Association of Graduate Students)

-APAGS is a highly recognized and respected APA division with a current membership of 59,700.
+APAGS is a highly recognized and respected division of the American Psych.
+Association with a current membership of 59,700.
 Among other things, APAGS encourages us, as students, to advocate for different mental health legislative efforts.
 APAGS offers all its members enormous opportunities to enhance their development towards a career in psychology and to shape the future of the discipline.
 APAGS will help you succeed in graduate school and develop as a member of the psychological community.

 WHY IS IT IMPORTANT TO ME?

 Having APAGS present on campus provides you many opportunities for

 Networking for jobs

 Making a positive impact on the issues that affect our future in the field of mental health counseling.

 Becoming involved, at even a minimal level, will only make you further marketable and informed at your current position or when you graduate and begin interviewing.

 For more APAGS information, view these current newsletters or visit the APA website